bbest/adv-gis-topics/admin/admin_for_instructors.md

 ## Github.com for Code

 Github does a nice job syntax highlighting code, so you can still place them in a given wk# folder and then link to the absolute github.com URL, eg [`https://github.com/ucsb-bren/esm296-4f/blob/gh-pages/wk4/get_species.R`](https://github.com/ucsb-bren/esm296-4f/blob/gh-pages/wk4/get_species.R), or embed [markdown blockcode for syntax highlighting](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
-For example this R code block:
+For example this R code block renders like so:

 ```r
 library(sp)